 Some people with MSA may experience feelings of anxiety or depression.

 Diagnosis of Multiple System Atrophy

-Homeopathic treatment for Multiple System Atrophy helps as supportive treatment and aims at symptoms of the disease.
-Homeopathy’s non-toxic, effective, deep-acting approach is a treatment option to all who are challenged by this serious, chronic condition.
+Homeopathic treatment for Multiple System Atrophy helps as a supportive treatment and aims at symptoms of the disease.
+Homeopathy is a non-toxic, effective, deep-acting approach that is a treatment option for all who are challenged by this serious, chronic condition.
 Remedies include Conium, Merc, Rhus T and Zincum.